lake62/jacob-tutorial/content/post/hugo-tutorial-jacob-geeklaunch.md

 #hugo #tutorial #youtube #ghpages #static #generator

-Rating 5/5
+Tutorial rating 5/5

 # Make your own website

 ## Hugo tutorial

-Following the tutorial of [GeekLauch](https://www.youtube.com/watch?v=3wkR8GyDODs).
+This tutorial follows the video walkthrough done by Jacob from [GeekLaunch](https://www.youtube.com/watch?v=3wkR8GyDODs).
 Note that this tutorial requires bash or `bash on ubuntu on windows`.

 ``` bash
 hugo new site tutorial-jacob